syncfusion-content/flutter-docs/Flutter/maps/markers.md

 You can remove marker at any index using the [`removeMarkerAt`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLayerController/removeMarkerAt.html) method.

+N>
-N> You can get the current markers count from [`MapShapeLayerController.markersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerController/markersCount.html).
+* You can get the current markers count from [`MapShapeLayerController.markersCount`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeLayerController/markersCount.html).
+* You can refer this [`snippet`](https://help.syncfusion.com/flutter/maps/markers#for-tile-layer) to update the markers dynamically for tile layer.

 {% tabs %}
 {% highlight Dart %}